-Stress is a part of the medical world.
-There is always something that needs to be done, a patient that needs to be tended to, paperwork that needs to be completed or a phone that needs to be answered.
+Reducing stress at your medical practice can be a daunting task since stress is an intrinsic part of the medical world.
+There is always something that needs to be done, a patient that needs to be tended to, paperwork that needs to be completed, or a phone that needs to be answered.
 While it may be part of the daily grind at any medical office, there are things that can be done to decrease and manage stress levels.
 Here are five strategies for reducing stress at your medical practice.

-It’s easier to tackle stress head on when we understand the main sources of stressors.
-If it’s staff conflict, collecting unnecessary fees, or a chaotic schedule investigate the sources with your team and figure out the best way to eliminate these issues.
+One of the easiest ways to start reducing stress at your medical practice and avoiding burnout is identifying the sources of your team’s stressors.
+If it’s staff conflict, collecting unnecessary fees or a chaotic schedule, investigate the sources with your team and figure out the best way to eliminate these issues.

 Build up defenses against stress by prioritizing important office responsibilities.
 Multi-tasking is essential in any practice, but it is easy to let your endless obligations overwhelm you and your staff.
 Ensure that your team is managing and prioritizing their tasks on an hourly, weekly and monthly basis.
 Have them tackle the responsibilities that are most important first, when energy levels and focus points are at their highest.